 Their facilities include tennis courts, a heated swimming pool, basketball courts, a dance studio, high and low ropes courses, climbing walls, a fitness center, and much more.
 Camp Kinder Ring is full of activities that include several athletics programs, creative arts, adventure, and water activities.
 This sleepaway camp also has many unique activities, such as the camp luau, July 4th carnival, Olympic Games, and much more.
 These diverse activities provide campers with endless options for their summer camp self-discovery.

 Camp Kinder Ring is accredited by the American Camp Association (ACA) and was founded by The Workers Circle in 1927.
 It focuses on the entirety of a child’s development and highly values Jewish culture and identity.
-The overall goal is for children to feel cared for while also experiencing individual success.
+The overall goal is for children to feel cared for while also enjoying individual success.

 Address: 1200 Edgewood Ave, Rochester, NY 14618